A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Adversarial Attacks

-The objective of adversarial attacks is to modify points of $\mathbf{X}$, producing the adversarial example $\mathbf{X}_{a}$, which could fool deep detectors to output wrong detection results.
-Such a procedure can be easily reproduced in reality and is also \textit{plausible} even without the presence of the malicious attacker, since there may exist inevitable range errors of the LiDAR sensor, low reflectivity of lasers on black objects, extra objects appear possibly in the scene, and so on.
-We extend three kinds of adversarial attack methods widely explored in point cloud field~\citep{xiang2019generating,zheng2019pointcloud} to LiDAR-based 3D object detection.
-To make the paper self-contained, we present the generation algorithms of adversarial examples targeting 3D object detection in detail in the rest of this section.
+The goal of adversarial attacks is to subtly modify points in $\mathbf{X}$ to produce an adversarial example, $\mathbf{X}_{a}$, in such a way that deep detectors are deceived into producing incorrect detection results.
+These adversarial examples can be feasible in reality and remain \textit{plausible} even in the absence of a malicious attacker.
+This is because real-world scenarios might involve inevitable range error of LiDAR sensors, diminished laser reflectivity on dark objects, and adverse weather conditions, among other factors.
+We have adapted three types of adversarial attack methods, commonly investigated in the point cloud domain~\citep{xiang2019generating,zheng2019pointcloud}, to suit LiDAR-based 3D object detection.
+For comprehensiveness, we elaborate on the generation algorithms of adversarial examples targeting 3D object detection in the subsequent portions of this section.
 Particularly, we discuss the limitation of point perturbation attacks when applied to voxel-based detectors.